How to file the Connecticut Certificate of Organization by mail and form your LLC

 If you need to add more than 2 members/managers, please use this additional members/managers form and include it with your filing.

-Article: If you’d like to learn the difference between an LLC member and an LLC manager, please see this article.
+- Related article: If you’d like to learn the difference between an LLC Member and an LLC Manager, please see Member-managed vs Manager-managed LLC.

 6. Entity Email Address